clarkezone/clarkezone.github.io/_posts/2023-07-29-tailscale-operator.md

 The result of this test was the following branch: https://github.com/clarkezone/tailscale/commits/nftoperatortestfix the testing of which proved very fruitful.

 ## The fix
-With a fix in hand, it was time to see if we could build a patch to unblock others hitting this issue by exposing a toggle that would be settable in the Kubernetes manifest
+With a fix in hand, it was time to see if we could build a patch to temporarily unblock myself and others hitting this issue by exposing a toggle that would be settable in the Kubernetes manifest.

 here is the PR